Reducing reoffending

 Providing work for prisoners at HMP Northumberland contributes towards the prison's focus on providing a real working environment.
 This will help improve offenders’ skills and experiences to ultimately lead to improved employment opportunities on release and reduced re-offending.

-As part of our Corporate Social Responsibility committments for every shift that prisoners work additional funds are generated for community reparation to help provide additional support for victims and improved resettlement services.
+As part of our Corporate Social Responsibility commitments for every shift that prisoners work additional funds are generated for community reparation to help provide additional support for victims and improved resettlement services.

 HMP Northumberland